 The CP/CPS is approved by the Policy Management Committee.
-All amendments and updates after 13-5-2011 shall be posted at a publicly accessible Repository.
+All amendments and updates shall be posted at a publicly accessible Repository.
+HARICA SHALL disclose new versions of this CP/CPS to the CCADB before the corresponding changes are put into practice.

-Major changes to the CP/CPS shall be contacted to Subscribers with due notice, by any convenient way, before they become effective.
+Major changes to the CP/CPS shall be contacted to Subscribers with due notice, in any convenient way, before they become effective.